appscode/blog/content/post/proxysql-webinar-2023.02.01/index.md

 ## Description of the Webinar

-The speaker started the webinar mentioning the updated backend support that have been recently integrated to KubeDB ProxySQL.
-Starting with the new MariaDB backend support demonstration, the speaker ended up showing the Percona-XtraDB backend support with the user synchronization and TLS.
+The webinar started by mentioning the updated backend support that has been recently integrated to KubeDB ProxySQL.
+Starting with the new MariaDB backend support demonstration, and ended up showing the Percona-XtraDB backend support with the user synchronization and TLS.

 Later in the demonstration the newly added Grafana Dashboards were introduced to the viewers.